asyml/texar-pytorch/examples/transformer/README.md

 ### 4. Train the model

-Train the model with the following cmd:
+Train the model with the following command:

 ```bash
 python transformer_main.py \